jeremiahmarks/betterTagApplicationReport/README.md

     [] for each line if the line does not have a matching record, create a new record.
 [] Better update with CC:
     [] ability to update contact records and add CC data to the record
+[] Update server that it will get all custom fields